new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/how-to-build-a-snake-game-using-phaserjs/'>How to Build a Snake Game using Phaser.js</a> by Manish Shivanandhan
+1. <a href='https://www.freecodecamp.org/news/build-ai-accessibility-tools-with-python/'>How to Build AI Speech-to-Text and Text-to-Speech Accessibility Tools with Python</a> by OMOTAYO OMOYEMI
-2. <a href='https://www.freecodecamp.org/news/how-to-build-your-ai-demos-with-gradio/'>How to Build Your AI Demos with Gradio</a> by Manish Shivanandhan
+2. <a href='https://www.freecodecamp.org/news/how-to-build-a-snake-game-using-phaserjs/'>How to Build a Snake Game using Phaser.js</a> by Manish Shivanandhan

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.